EloisaElias/Elo_portfolio/README.md

 ## Direction over speed..
 ### ..Once the direction is set, full speed is in order.

-Hi, I'm Eloisa and I'm a data scientist that loves math & statistics.
+Hi, I'm Eloisa and I'm a data scientist that loves math, python & statistics.
 Thank you for viewing my portfolio.

 I've been working on these programs in a daily basis for my personal reference and for my readers.
 I hope you will enjoy them as much I did when working on them.
 My favorites ones so far are 11 and 12.

 ...for my amusement, practice and better comprehension.